Professor Marc Alexander

 Teaching

 I have previously taught most of the components of modern English language and linguistics at a variety of levels, particularly in the areas of historical linguistics, lexicology, text analysis, semantics, pragmatics, legal language, spoken discourse studies, corpus linguistics, forensic linguistics, and modern English grammar.
-At pre-Honours this has included the Structure of Modern English, Stylistics, Analysing Conversation and Varieties of English components at first-year level, English Words: History, Structure, and Meaning, and Language, Persuasion, and Authority at second-year level.
-At Honours, I have taught Corpus Linguistics, Semantic Prosody, Distant Reading, Authorship and Stylometry, Natural Language Processing, and Copyright Law for Digital Humanities for Language and Literature (ENGLANG4007), Semantic Change and Lexicology for History of English (ENGLANG4003), Discourse Markers, Pragmatic Theory, Conversation Analysis, Language and the Courtroom, and Media Discourse for Pragmatics and Spoken Discourse (ENGLANG4015), and Dictionaries, Semantic Space, Semantics and the Law, Conceptual Blending, and Linguistic Conceptualisation and Construal for ENGLANG4017 (Semantics of English).
+At pre-Honours this has included the Structure of Modern English, Stylistics, Analysing Conversation, Varieties of English, English Words: History, Structure, and Meaning, and Language, Persuasion, and Authority lecture series.
+At Honours, I have taught Corpus Linguistics, Semantic Prosody, Distant Reading, Authorship and Stylometry, Natural Language Processing, and Copyright Law for Digital Humanities for Language and Literature; Semantic Change, History of Lexicography, and Lexicology for History of English; Discourse Markers, Pragmatic Theory, Conversation Analysis, Language and the Courtroom, and Media Discourse for Pragmatics and Spoken Discourse; and Dictionaries, Semantic Space, Semantics and the Law, Conceptual Blending, and Linguistic Conceptualisation and Construal for Semantics of English.

-I have previously run Level 1 and Level 2 English Language (ENGLANG1001, ENGLANG1002, ENGLANG1003, ENGLANG2004, ENGLANG2005), Digital Humanities for Language and Literature (ENGLANG4007, open to all students in the School of Critical Studies), Culture and English Language Teaching (ENGLANG4001), Pragmatics and Spoken Discourse (ENGLANG4015), Written Text and Narrative (ENGLANG4019), Semantics and Pragmatics (ENGLANG4052), Corpus Linguistics (ENGLANG4032), Language of Laws (ENGLANG4060), and the School of Critical Studies and College of Social Sciences PGT Research Training Courses.
+I have previously run Level 1 and Level 2 English Language & Linguistics, Digital Humanities for Language and Literature, Culture and English Language Teaching, Pragmatics and Spoken Discourse, Written Text and Narrative, Semantics and Pragmatics, Corpus Linguistics, Language of Laws, and the School of Critical Studies and College of Social Sciences PGT Research Training Courses.

 Additional information

-I am an elected member of the University Senate.
-I convene the University's Academic Regulations Committee, and am a Senate Assessor for Student Conduct.
-I sit on the Council of Senate Business Committee, the University's Academic Standards Committee, the School of Critical Studies Research and Knowledge Exchange Committee, and hold some other administrative roles.
-I was previously Head of English Language & Linguistics (from 2016-2019) and Deputy Head of the School of Critical Studies.
+I am an elected member of the University Senate and convene the University's Academic Regulations Committee.
+I sit on the Senate Business Committee, the University Academic Standards Committee, the Education Policy and Strategy Committee, and hold some other administrative roles.
+I was previously Head of English Language & Linguistics (2016-2019), Deputy Head of the School of Critical Studies, and a Senate Assessor for Academic Conduct.

 I convene the STELLA and Historical Thesaurus Prize Committees and the Historical Thesaurus Scholarship Committee.
 I also jointly convene the University's Digital Humanities Network with Professor Lorna Hughes.

-Externally, I am a trustee of the Glasgow Educational and Marshall Trust, and a trustee and the Chair of the Board of Directors of Scottish Language Dictionaries.
+Externally, I sit on the Advisory Board of the Oxford English Dictionary, am a trustee of the Glasgow Educational and Marshall Trust, and am a trustee and the Chair of the Board of Governors of Dictionaries of the Scots Language, the national dictionary of Scotland.